panda-re/panda/qemu/panda_plugins/pri/USAGE.md

 Dependencies
 ------------
 Depends on a debugging file format specific plugin.
-Without this, stpi will return no useful information becuase it is just a shell for provider plugins.
+Without this, pri will return no useful information becuase it is just a shell for provider plugins.

 APIs and Callbacks
 ------------------
-To implement debugging information process introspection support, an stpi provider should register the following callbacks:
+To implement debugging information process introspection support, an pri provider should register the following callbacks:

 Name: **on_get_pc_source_info**

-Signature: `typedef void (*on_get_pc_source_info_t)(CPUState *a, target_ulong pc, PC_Info *info, int *rc)`
+Signature: `typedef void (*on_get_pc_source_info_t)(CPUState *a, target_ulong pc, SrcInfo *info, int *rc)`

-Description: get dwarf info for a pc at current execution return -1 if not in dwarf-land
+Description: get source info for a pc at current execution return -1 if pc is in external libraries that do not have symbol information

 Name: **on_get_vma_symbol**

-Signature: `typedef void (*on_get_vma_symbol)(CPUState *env, target_ulong pc, target_ulong vma, char **symbol_name, int *rc)`
+Signature: `typedef void (*on_get_vma_symbol)(CPUState *env, target_ulong pc, target_ulong vma, char **symbol_name)`

 Description: get dwarf symbol info for a Virtual Memory Address while execution is at pc.
-Return -1 if not in dwarf-land
+Sets `symbol_name` to  `NULL` if pc is in external libraries that do not have symbol information.

 Name: **on_all_livevar_iter**